MWATelescope/manta-ray-client/README.md

 ## Submit Jobs

 Users can submit multiple jobs using a CSV file and `mwa_client.py`.
-Once all the jobs have been processed the data will be automatically download.
+Once all the jobs have been processed the data will be automatically downloaded.
 The script will block until all the jobs have been downloaded or there is an error.

 ## Job States

-Each job submitted will transmission through the following states.
+Each job submitted will transition through the following states:

 * Queued: Job has been submitted and is waiting to be processed.
 * Processing: Job is being processed.